furbyhaxx/proxmox_clearlinux_lxc/README.md

 ```
 ## Bugs
 - Privileged containers need to manually set "nesting=1" or systemd is not working
-- cmode=shell is needed as it always created links to /dev/lxc/ttyN instead of /dev/ttyN and I have no idea why
+- ~~cmode=shell is needed as it always created links to /dev/lxc/ttyN instead of /dev/ttyN and I have no idea why~~ the /etc/systemd/system/getty.target.wants/ folder was missing